topquark22/Thermo55/README.md

 To keep the display permanently on, switch D6 to GND.
 This setting has effect in the loop real-time.

 Connect A6, A7 to two POTs configured as voltage dividers.
 A6 is fine adjustment, A7 coarse adjustment.
-(It is standard to mount the coarse knob to the right of the fine knob.)
+(It is customary to mount the coarse knob to the right of the fine knob.)

 Connect output pins D3 (alert) and/or A3 (inverted alert) in accordance with your use case.